grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 Tests that use file uploads, or load large JS modules, can consume tens of megabytes per VU.
 Note that each VU has a copy of all JS modules your test uses.
 To share memory between VUs, consider using [SharedArray](/javascript-api/k6-data/sharedarray/), or an external data store, such as [Redis](/javascript-api/k6-experimental/redis/).
+: If you're using [swap space](https://en.wikipedia.org/wiki/Memory_paging), consider disabling it.
+If the system runs out of physical memory, the process of swapping memory to much slower secondary storage will have erratic effects on performance and system stability.
+Instead, plan ahead for the memory usage you expect your tests to achieve, and ensure that you have enough physical RAM for the usage to not exceed 90%.

 </DescriptionList>